martinber/dso-guide/README.md

 - Smaller stars on mobile

-- Hide aladin on a sidebar
+- Late loading of aladin

 ## Color palettes